kjhealy/kieranhealy.hugo/content/blog/map-and-nested-lists/index.markdown

     map(~ split(., as.factor(.$over_under)))
 {{< /code >}}

 The `.` inside the `mutate()` and `split()` functions are pronouns standing for "the thing we're referring to/computing on right now".
-In thid case, that's "the current data frame as we iterate through `df_list`".
+In this case, that's "the current data frame as we iterate through `df_list`".
 Now we have a nested list.
 Each of `df_1` to `df_5` is split into an over or under table.
 The whole thing looks like this:

 {{< code r >}}
 split_list